-Students will build on their knowledge of the basic and intermediate features of WORD to produce agendas, letterheads, envelopes, business cards, contact disk labels, calendars, flyers and announcements, brochures, and other specialty documents.
-They will learn to work with templates, wizards, page layout, graphic features, Mail Merge, WordArt, and layout design to create desktop publishing documents.
-This course may be taken 4 times.
+This course will prepare students to build on their knowledge of the basic and intermediate features of WORD to produce agendas, letterheads, envelopes, business cards, contact disk labels, calendars, flyers and announcements, brochures, and other specialty documents.
+Students will also work with templates, wizards, page layout, graphic features, Mail Merge, WordArt, and layout design to create desktop publishing documents.
+This course may be taken four times when new products, new software versions or features are taught.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.